 9. Consume more calcium:

-Teeth are composed from calcium, phosphorus, and other minerals.
-Eating calcium rich foods can help protect teeth against acids and rebuild dental enamel.
+Teeth are composed of calcium, phosphorus, and other minerals.
+Eating calcium-rich foods can help protect teeth against acids and rebuild dental enamel.
 Calcium is present in dark green leafy veg, almonds, a selection of fortified drinks ( soy, rice, juice ), canned salmon or sardines ( with bones ) and of course, dairy products.